Nordic 4 Championship: History

 In September 2016, the Dansk Automobil Sports Union (DASU) announced that it would introduce the FIA Formula 4 category in Denmark.
 This was followed on 6 November 2016 by the official launch of the F4 Danish Championship.
 Danish F4 cars were to use the French Mygale chassis and the 2.0-litre Renault engine.
 The series will comprise seven rounds, supporting the Danish Thundersport Championship, Danish Endurance Championship and Danish Supertourisme Turbo at their events.

 F4 cars will share the track with the F5 cars (previously called Formula Ford), but will receive separate classifications.
 From 2019 F5 cars are classified with-in the F4 results, as well as a separate cup.

 In late 2023, the championship announced a new name for 2024.

 Car

 The championship features Mygale designed and built cars constructed of carbon fibre and featuring a monocoque chassis.
 Power is provided by a 2.0-litre Renault engine.

+From 2026, Danish manufacturer Aquila Racing Cars introduced the Aquila Formula Nova to the series.
+The car has a tubular chassis, ground-effect aerodynamics and a HALO device.
+It is powered by a Yamaha MT-09 engine.
+The Mygale F4 and F5 cars continued to be used alongside.